yudduy/cs278-bnoc/docs/AUTO_PAIRING_FEATURE.md

 ### Common Issues

-1. **jleong222 not found**
+1. **No waitlisted users available**
-   - Ensure the user exists in the database
+   - Ensure waitlistedToday flag is set for a fallback user
-   - Check the username spelling
+   - Check that the user has not already been paired today

 2. **Test account creation fails**
    - Check Firebase Auth permissions